haproxytech/helm-charts/kubernetes-ingress/README.md

 helm repo update
 ```

+Alternatively if you want to proceed with just OCI-based repository, skip this step and follow the installation with OCI.

 ## Installing the chart

-To install the chart with Helm v3 as _my-release_ deployment:
+To install the chart with Helm v3 as _my-release_ deployment from Chat Repository:

 ```console
 helm install my-release haproxytech/kubernetes-ingress